 A low-grade product is never a problem because when you buy a low-grade product, you know what you are paying for and you can expect it to perform according to its category and the price you paid.
 You never buy a low-grade product and expect it to perform like a high-grade one.
 For example, if you buy a cell phone with no camera feature, you will not expect it to take a photo.

-However, a low-quality product is always a problem because it does not fulfil your expectations, which leaves you unsatisfied.
+However, a low-quality product is always a problem because it does not fulfill your expectations, which leaves you unsatisfied.

 Please keep the following points in mind:

 - Quality is about keeping your promise that the product will perform a specific behavior, and grade is the category of the product.